 Who you gonna call?

 So here we are again.
 You hang up the 6pm call and sit back.
 This role requires a mix of urgency and competence.
-(Well, that should narrow down your PSL options for starters!).
-You pick up the phone and make two calls – one to each of your two most trusted recruiters.
-You spend five minutes on the phone to each of them, calmly explaining that someone has resigned and you need to replace them, and you ask if they are around on Monday morning to come in for a meeting to talk it through in more detail.
+You pick up the phone and make one call – to your most trusted recruiter.
+You spend ten minutes on the phone to them, calmly explaining that someone has resigned and you need to replace them, and you ask if they are around on Monday morning to come in for a meeting to talk it through in more detail.
 6.10pm and you’re on your way home.
 There won’t be any CVs in your inbox on Monday morning and there won’t be any voicemails either.
 But that is a good thing.
 Why?
-Because you are going to have a sensible and productive meeting later in the day with the two recruiters who you will partner with to smoothly complete this process.
+Because you are going to have a sensible and productive meeting later in the day with the recruiter who you will partner with to smoothly complete this process.

-Can you guess the most important word in that last sentence?
-It was ‘Partner’.
+The most important word in that last sentence – ‘Partner’.
 It’s a term that recruiters fling about with reckless abandon, but have you stopped to think about what it really means and how to tangibly assess if the recruiters you are working with are true partners or just chasing the fee?

 Time for a real solution